UPDATED: May 5, 2022

 For many Americans, their home is the biggest asset on their personal balance sheet.
-However, real estate is highly illiquid, meaning it’s not quick and easy to convert it into cash (sell).
-The cash-out refinance is a popular method to “monetize” or receive cash for some of your ownership interest in your home.
+However, real estate is highly illiquid, meaning it’s not quick and easy to convert it into cash.
+When homeowners begin looking for ways to access some of their equity, they typically across the option of a cash-out refinance.
+So what is a cash-out refinance?
+It’s a popular method to “monetize” or receive cash for some of your ownership interest in your home.

 Refinancing to simply change the interest rate or loan term is called a “rate and term” refinance.
 The flexibility of a refinance allows homeowners to enjoy terms that fit their current financial situation.

 Traditional mortgage refinance comes in several forms.
 First, there’s the conventional refinance mortgage.
 These aren’t backed by any government mortgage programs such as FHA or VA.
 They tend to have the strictest credit requirements, but along with that they are the cheapest refinance loans available.

 Like their initial purchase counterparts, FHA and VA loans are backed by their respective government agencies.
 Interest rates tend to be higher with these, and the minimum equity requirement in the case of FHA loans is higher than a VA loan.

 Cash-out refinancing is a mortgage taken out with some of the cash going to the borrower.